 All of our mortgage loans are secured by California real estate.
 Our secured-loan investment activity and the value of the real estate securing our loans is dependent significantly on economic activity and employment conditions in California.
 Wells Fargo's Economics Group periodically provides timely, relevant information and analysis in its reports and commentary regarding California's employment and economic conditions.
-Highlights from a recently issued report from Wells Fargo Securities Economics Group is presented below.
+Highlights from recently issued reports from Wells Fargo Securities Economics Group are presented below.